influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Help bar updates

 - If you have a [Usage-Based plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan), you can now submit **Support requests** and questions directly to our **Salesforce Support queue** (without needing a Salesforce account).
+Hover over the question mark in InfluxDB Cloud, and select **Contact Support**.
 You'll receive a confirmation email with your ticket number for reference.

 - Add a [Status page](https://status.influxdata.com/) to display InfluxDB uptime, downtime, and incident management information for all Cloud regions.